nperalez/AgeOfLearningInterview/README.md

 **How to Use**

 Open the presentation file to view a concise overview of findings and recommendations.
 Use the Jupyter Notebook (AOFL_Interview.ipynb) to review the detailed analysis process, including data cleaning, exploration, and visualization.
-The Tableau workbook (Tableau AOFL.twb) contains interactive dashboards to complement the Python analysis, and the cleaned data file (cleaned_data.csv) is available for replication or additional analysis.
-Refer to the raw files for comparisons or further exploration.
+The Tableau workbook (Tableau AOFL.twb) contains interactive dashboards to complement the Python analysis.
+The cleaned data file (cleaned_data.csv) is available for replication or additional analysis.
+You can refer to the raw files for comparisons or further exploration.

 **Notes for Reviewers**

-Tabs marked red in the Tableau workbook highlight discrepancies between Tableau and Python outputs.
-These differences are due to rounding or minor formula variations but do not impact overall conclusions.
-The Python notebook is fully documented, and the slides are tailored for both technical and non-technical audiences to emphasize storytelling with data.
+The Tableau workbook's red tabs highlight discrepancies between Tableau and Python outputs.
+If more time to complete the project was permitted, I'd investigate and resolve these differences.
+The Python notebook is fully documented, and the slides emphasize storytelling with data and are tailored for technical and non-technical audiences.

 **Contact**